disharoy1403/Rock-Mine-Prediction/README.md

-# Rock-Mine-Prediction
-An implementation of Logistic Regression for binary classification of SONAR dataset to predict Rock or Mine.
-The project demonstrates data analysis, supervised learning, and performance evaluation using scikit-learn.

 # Rock vs Mine Prediction using Logistic Regression

 ## Project Overview
 This project implements a Machine Learning model to classify whether an object detected by SONAR signals is a **Rock** or a **Mine**.
 The model is trained using **Logistic Regression** on the SONAR dataset and evaluated using accuracy metrics.

 ## Dataset